twosigma/Cook/scheduler/docs/groups.md

 parameters, `quantile` and `multiplier` decide when a job is considered a straggler.
 The `quantile` decides the target runtime of the group and the `multipier` decides how many times longer than the run time of the quantile job before a job is marked as a straggler.
-If a job has already had an instance killed for being as straggler subsequent instances will not be considered a straggler regardless of how long it has run for.
+If a job has already had an instance killed for being a straggler, subsequent instances will not be considered stragglers regardless of how long they have run for.

 ## Host placement constraints